-- B1.
-The ability to independently collect relevant facts, legislation, jurisprudence and literature related to complex problems in the field of international and European energy law and/or international and European climate law, and to evaluate and apply them. - B2.
-The ability to conduct independent academic legal research in the field of international and European energy law and/or international and European climate law, taking into account the cross-border effects of energy law and climate law, and to make a societally relevant contribution to the development of the law. - B3.
-The ability to independently engage in academic discourse with colleagues regarding international and European energy law and/or international and European climate law. - B4.
-The ability to make a complex argument concerning international and European energy law and/or international and European climate law understandable to a group of (national and/or international) colleagues and the public orally and in writing. - B5.
-The ability to translate policy and technical developments in energy law and/or climate law design. - C. Learning outcomes learning skills.
+B1.
+The ability to independently collect relevant facts, legislation, jurisprudence and literature related to complex problems in the field of international and European energy law and international and European climate law, and to evaluate and apply them.

+B2.
+The ability to conduct independent academic legal research in the field of international and European energy law and international and European climate law, taking into account the cross-border effects of energy law and climate law, applying the relevant academic and professional standards of responsible research, and to make a societally relevant contribution to the development of the law.

+B3.
+The ability to independently engage in academic discourse with colleagues regarding international and European energy law and international and European climate law.

+B4.
+The ability to make a complex argument concerning international and European energy law and international and European climate law understandable to a group of (national and/or international) colleagues and the public orally and in writing.

+B5.
+The ability to translate policy and technical developments in energy law and climate law design.